MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_APIandFTP.md

 > [!TIP]
 > [New to Microsoft Shopping campaigns?
 Learn how to get started in this training course (requires Adobe Flash Player).](https://go.microsoft.com/fwlink/?linkid=2129851)

 If a feed is uploaded using the FTP/SFTP, it was accessible by the API.
-We now provide you with the flexibility to access and update your offers with Bing in any form, whether it’s through a manual feed, FTP/SFTP, or via API.
-If uploading via FTP/SFTP, the file name of .tsv, .txt, or .xml files have to match the file name specified for a feed’s settings.
+We now provide you with the flexibility to access and update your offers with Bing in any form, whether itâ€™s through a manual feed, FTP/SFTP, or via API.
+If uploading via FTP/SFTP, the file name of .tsv, .txt, or .xml files have to match the file name specified for a feedâ€™s settings.
 In the case of compressed text format, the compressed .txt file inside the archive (.zip, .gz, .gzip) must have the matching file name.

 With this feature, you can now: